102 E. Main Street (View on map)

 Not all bad came of "Richards' Riot."
 Officials came to the realization that medical schools needed materials in order to train their students.
 So that grave robbing was not the sole option for medical students, a law was passed providing that all unclaimed corpses from charity hospitals be donated to medical schools.

 Over the years, this building that once sat at the center of one of St. Charles's most colorful events has housed many businesses.
 Wilcox and Munn Dry Goods Store was located here near the end of the 19th century.
 From the early 1920s through the mid-1940s Elmer and Ina Marshall operated Marshall's Variety Store in this building.
 A.H.
 Borman & Co., later called Borman's Hardware, located their store here after the Marshalls closed their business in about 1945.
 It remained a hardware store until the law firm of Dowling, Safanda & Swanson took over the space and it became known as The Lawyer's Building.
 The building remained vacant after the lawyers moved out in 1995 until Armand's Restaurant was established in 1999.
-The Pi Pizza Perfection Restaurant currently occupies the old Franklin Medical College building.
+Since then, several other restaurants have occupied the old Franklin Medical College building.

 The building was originally constructed of stone and had arched windows.
 Today, its exterior has been altered in such a way that it barely resembles the original building.